railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 of the rebate as a percentage of the actual sales volume.

 When you've defined the campaign you can active it by clicking the :guilabel:`Open` button.
-The figure below shows a campaing with a rebate on computers which is between 10% and 20% depending on the sales volume.
+The figure :ref:`fig-discamp` shows a campaing with a rebate on computers which is between 10% and 20% depending on the sales volume.

+.. _fig-discamp:

 .. figure:: images/discount_campaign.png
    :align: center

-   *Configuring a discount campaign for computers.*
+   *Configuring a discount campaign for computers*

 Once the campaign has been defined you can assign a given campaign to various partners.
 To do that set a campaign in the second tab on the partner form :guilabel:`Sales and Purchases`.